 Words of Caution: Be careful when using more abrasive products, remember your leather is still delicate.
 To reduce the chance of damage you must begin by working as gently as possible.

-Stage 2: Cleansing Dirty Leather Seats
+Stage 2: Cleaning Dirty Leather Seats

 Those of you cleaning cream leather car seats most likely have found your way here.
 It’s time to step it up a notch.
 A more intensive clean calls for some quality leather cleaning products.
 Select a PH-balanced leather cleaner that indicates suitability for your leather type (protected leather for most).